International Relations

 • CAS IR 304: Environmentally Sustainable Development

-Traces the emergence of and current issues in environmentally sustainable development policy and practice.
-Surveys and evaluates approaches to balancing ecological sustainability, economic development, and social justice in various parts of the world and at the global level.
+Traces the emergence of sustainable development as a defining challenge of our times.
+Surveys and evaluates approaches for balancing ecological sustainability and human development in various parts of the world and at the global level.
 Effective Fall 2019, this course fulfills a single unit in each of the following BU Hub areas: Social Inquiry II, Research and Information Literacy.

 • Social Inquiry II